-A. Mining operations should not adversely impact protected wetlands or other water dependent systems and shall be set back a minimum of 100 feet from such wetlands.

-B. Mining operations shall not cause saltwater intrusion.
+- A. Mining operations should not adversely impact protected wetlands or other water dependent systems and shall be set back a minimum of 100 feet from such wetlands. - B. Mining operations shall not cause saltwater intrusion.
 Monitoring by the mining operator shall be required to insure this requirement.

-Prior to any alteration or development of any property that, based on best available data, potentially contains wildlife habitat, wetlands, or shoreline or marine resources, an environmental assessment should shall be completed by an environmental professional that would analyze the impact of the proposed development on the resources.
-For the purposes of this policy, the term "alteration or development" excludes renovation, rehabilitation, or remodeling of any existing structure only when such activity does not include a change in the size of the structure on the land or any clearing of land as an adjunct of construction.
+Prior to development of any property that, based on best available data, potentially contains wildlife habitat, wetlands, or shoreline or marine resources, an environmental assessment should be completed by an environmental professional that would analyze the impact of the proposed development on the resources.
+For the purposes of this policy, the term "development" excludes renovation, rehabilitation, or remodeling of any existing structure only when such activity does not include a change in the size of the structure on the land or any clearing of land as an adjunct of construction.

-All development and activities shall comply with the Brevard County Manatee

-Protection Plan, as amended.
-Brevard County, in coordination with applicable partners such as

-FWC, shall continue to monitor manatee protection measures to determine their effectiveness.
+All development and activities shall comply with the Brevard County Manatee Protection Plan, as amended.
+Brevard County, in coordination with applicable partners such as FWC, shall continue to monitor manatee protection measures to determine their effectiveness.

-All existing and new marinas shall Prior to issuance of Certificate of Occupancy for new or redeveloped marinas, the County shall require the applicant to erect manatee education and awareness signs that will be posted and maintained in a prominent location.
+All existing and new marinas shall erect manatee education and awareness signs that will be posted and maintained in a prominent location.
 Each marina operator shall establish and maintain a permanent manatee educational display at a prominent location at their marina.
-Brevard County shall establish and continue to maintain a display displays at public boat launch facilities and license tag agencies.
+Brevard County shall establish and maintain a display at public boat launch facilities and license tag agencies.

-Brevard County shall continue to maintain well-marked speed limit signs, in accordance with the uniform waterway marker program, for manatee protection and boating safety speed zones established by local ordinance only.
+Brevard County shall maintain well-marked speed limit signs, in accordance with the uniform waterway marker program, for manatee protection and boating safety speed zones established by local ordinance only.

-Brevard County, or other appropriate agencies, shall develop a standardized information packet containing information regarding manatees and regulations protecting manatees for distribution by the U.S. Fish and Wildlife Service (FWS), FDEP, Brevard Marine Association, and other agencies or groups as appropriate.
+Brevard County, or other appropriate agencies, shall develop a standardized information packet containing information regarding manatees and regulations protecting manatees for distribution by the U.S. Fish and Wildlife Service, FDEP, Brevard Marine Association, and other agencies or groups as appropriate.
 This will include information concerning the existing manatee slow speed or idle zones, and any additional zones that may be deemed necessary within areas frequented by manatees.